 The IPCC 1.5°C Report

-In order to provide world leaders with authoritative guidance, the United Nations created the Intergovernmental Panel on Climate Change (IPCC) in the year 1988.
+There are many opinions to do with climate change — its causes, its effects, how quickly it is happening, and whether it is even happening at all.
+Therefore, the United Nations created the Intergovernmental Panel on Climate Change (IPCC) in the year 1988 in order to provide world leaders with authoritative guidance.
 At its web site the IPCC says of itself,

 The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 to provide policymakers with regular scientific assessments on the current state of knowledge about climate change.